 To use these techniques programmatically, you need to do two things:

 - Run the Append query to fill the table

 here’s a procedure to empty a table using VBA and DAO:

 Function EmptyTable(strTableName As String) As Boolean

-' Comments : Deletes all records from the named table in the current database
+' Comments : Delete all records from a table in the current database

 ' Params : strTable Name of the table

 ' Returns : True if successful, False otherwise

 Dim dbs As DAO.Database

 strSQL = "DELETE * FROM " & strTableName